The 30-Second Self-Cleaning Method

 3. 3

-Rinse thoroughly and leave to air dry
+Rinse and air dry

-Deep Clean (Monthly or When Needed)
+Deep Clean (Monthly or After Sticky Residue)

-1. 5
+1. 4

 Frequently Asked Questions